ENCCS/gpubootcamp/hpc_ai/README.md

 ## Running notebooks on Alvis

-Since the notebooks are designed to be run entirely inside Singularity with interactive access to a GPU, some adjustments of a few notebooks need to be made.
-After the adjustments, you can run Jupyter on the Alvis login node to follow the training.
-You can run code cells to create the models and plot data, but **all compute-intensive work should be run non-interactively on a compute node**.
+After downloading the Jupyter notebooks and datasets to Alvis, you should run Jupyter on the Alvis login node to follow the training.
+You can run code cells to create and inspect models and plot data, but **all compute-intensive work should be run non-interactively on a compute node**.
 See detailed instructions below.

 ### Fetch notebooks and datasets